ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

   </joint>
 ```

-And that’s it!
+And that's it!
 We have built a URDF for a simple differential drive robot.
 In the next section, we will focus on building the ROS Package containing our URDF, launching the robot state publisher, and visualizing the robot in RVIz.

 ## Build and Launch